IRS Levy

 Collection Due Process Hearings

 Collection due process (CDP) hearings represent one of the most powerful taxpayer protections in the tax code.
-When the IRS sends a Notice of Federal Tax Lien Filing or Final Notice of Intent to Levy, you have 30 days to request a CDP hearing by filing Form 12153.
+When the IRS sends a Notice of Federal Tax Lien Filing or a formal Notice of Intent to Levy, you have 30 days to request a CDP hearing by filing Form 12153.
 Once requested, the IRS stops collection activities while your case is assigned to a settlement officer from Appeals.

 During a CDP hearing, you can challenge whether the proposed collection action is appropriate, explore alternatives like installment agreements or offers in compromise, and raise spousal defenses.
 If you disagree with the settlement officer’s determination, you can petition Tax Court within 30 days.